A Clear Choice: My Fossil Fuels—Or 5.6 Million People Fleeing a Hurricane

 The first change I made was bicycling the six miles to work.
 In making this change, I viscerally reconnected to a childhood joy: using my own body to fly over the streets.
 It’s just as John F. Kennedy said, “Nothing compares to the simple pleasure of riding a bike.”
 I became vegetarian, causing me to feel healthier and more energetic.
 I began growing food and trading with neighbors, finding that homegrown food tastes better and that growing it connects me to the land and to my community.

 Most of my emissions came from flying.
 My last flight, to a scientific meeting, was in 2012.
 As we took off, I thought of my two young children and realized I didn’t want to be on that plane.
 It wasn’t about missing them, and it wasn’t about guilt about their generation.
 It was an increasingly clear-eyed awareness that plane travel’s benefit to my career wasn’t worth the harm it was causing.
-I began traveling by alternative means – in trains, on boats, in an old bio-fueled car.
+I began traveling by alternative means—in trains, on boats, in an old bio-fueled car.
 I find slow travel to be at once more adventurous and more conducive to reflection.

 These changes have been satisfying in and of themselves.
 They’ve also helped align my outer life with my inner principles, which in my experience is the key to happiness.
 But there’s an even better reason to get fossil fuels out of our lives.
 It’s about loving deeply.
 Loving all those suffering people in Houston and Florida, loving our children, loving every being on this planet without a voice.
 In light of our shared climate predicament, a life beyond fossil fuel brings deep meaning.
 It’s the obvious path at this critical juncture, beckoning to us.
 Why not start down it?
 We need not wait for anyone else.